alexanderbird/alexanderbird.software/src/content/cv.md

   <span class='role'>Volunteer Board Member</span>
 </div>

-- Introduce a feedback mechanism for the board to specify what data is needed in the recurring operational report.
+- Introduced a feedback mechanism for the board to specify what data is needed in the recurring operational report.
 I established a report template and the regular practice of revising the template
 - Distil operational reports and board goals into policy changes and research